openedx/openedx-aspects/docs/decisions/0001-open-analytics.rst

     identifying information in a problem response.
 This will be a best-effort implementation and does not free site operators from managing the data lifecycle in accordance with their own privacy policies and all applicable laws.

-The guiding principals for technology selection are:

-- Based on open standards and open source
-- Hosting service agnostic
-- Inexpensive to run
-- Able to support near-real-time data where possible
-- Require little specialized knowledge to set up and maintain
-- Be extensible for a variety of common use cases not covered by the default configuration

 Consequences
 ************